-- 28.41A If an entity participates in a defined benefit plan that shares risks between entities under common control it (see paragraph 28.38) shall disclose the following information: - (a) the contractual agreement or stated policy for charging the cost of a defined benefit plan or the fact that there is no policy. - (b) the policy for determining the contribution to be paid by the entity. - (c) if the entity accounts for an allocation of the cost of a defined benefit plan all the information required in paragraph 28.41. - (d) if the entity accounts for the contributions payable for the period the information about the plan as a whole required by paragraph 28.41(a),(c),(d),(h),(i).
+- 28.41A If an entity participates in a defined benefit plan that shares risks between entities under common control (see paragraph 28.38) it shall disclose the following information: - (a) The contractual agreement or stated policy for charging the cost of a defined benefit plan or the fact that there is no policy. - (b) The policy for determining the contribution to be paid by the entity. - (c) If the entity accounts for an allocation of the net defined benefit cost, all the information required in paragraph 28.41. - If the entity accounts for the contributions payable for the period, the information about the plan as a whole required by paragraph 28.41(a), (d), (h) and (i).